meedan/credibilitycoalition.org/README.md

       for i in *; do convert "$i" -geometry 200x200^ -gravity center -crop 200x200+0+0 "$i"; done

+Or for a single file:

+      convert filename-input.jpg -geometry 200x200^ -gravity center -crop 200x200+0+0 filename-output.jpg

+(Those one liners require Imagemagick's `convert` command, and make sure you are using `bash` for the syntax to work.)

 ## Adding a new partner logo

     - Use an svg file if possible, and optimize it with svgo.